-COUNCIL ON AFFORDABLE HOUSING (COAH) (2021)
+COUNCIL ON AFFORDABLE HOUSING (COAH) (2022)

-COAH was established following the 1975 and 1983 Mount Laurel decisions to ensure that every community in the state addressed the need and it developed the rules and standards by which municipalities plan for and build affordable housing.
+COAH was established following the 1975 and 1983 Mount Laurel decisions to ensure that every community in the state addressed the need, and it developed the rules and standards by which municipalities plan for and build affordable housing.
 It's been reported that these decisions have made 68,000 units available for those who meet the liberal income qualifications.
 Others say that at least that many more are still needed.
+With the failure of third round rules, the state courts have stepped in to address municipal compliance with affordable housing needs.
+The State legislature has already begun hearings on what the fourth-round rules should look like how they can meet New Jersey's affordable housing needs.